GCRF AgriFood Africa PhD Studentship Placements

 Posted on 05/11/2019

 The Global Challenges Research Fund (GCRF) is a £1.5 billion fund to support cutting-edge research which addresses the problems faced by developing countries.
 GCRF forms part of the UK’s Official Development Assistance (ODA) commitment and will be awarded in a manner that fits with ODA guidelines.
 For further information see: UK Research and Innovation: Global Challenges Research Fund.

 Innovate UK has recently secured GCRF funding to extend activities initiated through the Department for International Development (DFID) funded Agri-Tech Catalyst.

 The Knowledge Transfer Network (KTN) is pleased to announce an opportunity for two PhD student Professional Intern Placements (e.g. Doctoral Training Programme PIPs) for a period of up to 3 months starting in 2020 based at either the KTN Edinburgh or London office.
-The competition for this placement will open on 29th November 2019 via a web-based application (details to follow) deadline for applications is Midnight Monday January 6th 2020.
-We will interview prospective students in January with successful candidates notified by 31st January 2020.
+The competition for this placement will open on 29th November 2019 via a web-based application form, and the deadline for applications is midnight Monday January 6th 2020.
+We will interview prospective students in January, with successful candidates notified by 31st January 2020.
 Placements must have commenced before the end of 2020 with a preference for at least one placement to begin before the end of March 2020.

 What is the opportunity?